iMikie/Semantic-UI-Rails/README.md

 Go to the [Semantic-UI](www.semantic-ui.com) website.
 On the top-left of the page click the menu button to slide out the documentation panel.
 Take a look at collections/menu.
 This extremely long page shows the amazing possibilities available with Semantic-UI just for menus.
 If you click on `<>` on the page, it will show you the code for the nearby example.

 Semantic-UI works by defining meaningfully named CSS classes that you can add to HTML tags, mostly divs, to create what you want.
-Sometimes you need to add a little javascript such as when you want the selection of a menu item to call one of your own JS functions.
+Sometimes you need to add a little javascript such as when you want the selection of a menu item to call one of your own javascript functions.
 You can also use CSS to add little bits of styling as needed.
 We'll see this in action shortly.

-Edit the `application.html.erb` file to put in the following code after the `<body>` tag:
+Edit the `application.html.erb` file to put the following code after the `<body>` tag:

 ```html
 <div id="header">